 The third collective mindset is, “I’m not settling.”

-As we’ve seen throughout its history, San Francisco attracts a special breed, visionaries and overachievers.
+As we’ve seen throughout its history, San Francisco attracts a special breed of visionaries and overachievers.
 They envision spending their lives not just with anyone, but the perfect one.
 However, what happens when your expectations put you into an exclusive group of one?
 In other words, what happens when you set unrealistic expectations for a partner that simply does not exist?
 It causes an influx of singles so scared of “settling” that they don’t give a perfectly good date a chance if there aren’t immediate fireworks and confetti.
 Remember, chemistry doesn’t always happen on the first date.
 You might be pleasantly surprised on the second date.